mailgun/mailgun-python/README.md

 ## Request examples

-Examples for all endpoints you will find under:
+Examples for available endpoints you will find under:

 ```
 mailgun/examples